lkyam127/CSS_26-27_3B_HW/README.md

 ## 📖 Introduction
 This website is to record and display the daily homework of class 3B (2026-2027).

-No personal information or private data will be collected.
+No data will be collected.
 Sign-in not required.

 https://www.css2627-3b-hw.link